emjun/rTisane/STATISTICAL_MODEL_INFERENCE.md

 This diverges from what Tisane implements, which is the [modified disjunctive criteria](https://link.springer.com/article/10.1007/s10654-019-00494-6).

+To infer statistical models, we must infer confounders.
+To do so, we use all assumed and hypothesized relationships.
+This means that the confounders and statistical model are for the context of the causal graph/conceptual model specified.
 ### Supported Family and Link functions
 GLM, GLMER in lme4 ([see lme4 reference](https://github.com/lme4/lme4/blob/master/src/glmFamily.h))
 Family: